 An introduction to the nervous system with an organizational study of neural functions from molecular to organ level.
-Study of the biochemical and physiological process in the brain and the basics of various neurological disorders.
+Study of the biochemical and physiological processes in the brain and the basics of various neurological and behavioral disorders.

 BIOL 229 IMMUNOBIOLOGY